yyoshiaki/ikra/README.md

 ## Additional explanation

-Answers to the questions from ikra users are added here.
+- In exporting output.tsv to iDEP, which data type should be put a check to?

-- When iDEP reads output.tsv, please put a check to [Read counts data].
+When iDEP reads output.tsv, please put a check to [Read counts data].
-- The reference of mouse is gencode.vm21 and corresponds to GRCm38.

 ## Issue